 - Mini quesadillas with your little ones’ favorite protein, cheese and veggie fillings

 If you order Nurture Life’s kids meal delivery, you can also heat up your kids’ favorite meals and pack them into a thermos!
-In addition to being no-prep, easy picnic food ideas for kids, you’ll also know that each meal has been mindfully balanced with age-appropriate nutrients.
+In addition to being easy picnic food ideas for kids, you’ll also know that each pre-made meal has been mindfully balanced with age-appropriate nutrients.

 You’ll want to pack plenty of water to keep everyone hydrated and happy, but feel free to bring other drinks, too.
 Skip all those processed, sugary kids’ drinks and try these refreshments instead: